robenkleene/development-references/bundle.md

 Note the second `bundle install --standalone` is necessary to update the `bundle/bundler/setup` to point to the new version of the gem.

+If a gem won't update, try specifying it explicitly, e.g., `bundle update repla`.

 ## Changing the Ruby Version

 1. Add `ruby '2.0.0'` to the `Gemfile`